Ride Sharing with Kids (and for kids)

 A new study by Virginia Tech Transportation Institute and Texas A&M Transportation Institute indicates only one state, Georgia, distinguishes between ride-sharing and other for-hire vehicles in its legislation.
 For-hire vehicles are exempt, but ride-share drivers in Georgia are required to provide car seats if needed.

 So legally in Georgia you have to have a car seat for your child to ride in a ride-share vehicle.
 Which of course, for safety reasons, you want to anyway.
 Right?
 Ya, we thought so.

 See the map below for how each state views ride-share vehicles.

 Remember while state laws may vary on whether or not a car seat is legally required, the laws of physics don’t budge.
 A crash is a crash is a crash.
 Taxis and ride share cars crash just like any other car.
 They do not have a bubble of protection around them just because they are “for hire”.

-Parents should, and in most cases when ride sharing with kids are required to, use an appropriate car seat for their child.
+Parents should always use an appropriate car seat for their child.

 Convenience and safety

 Let’s look at different stages of car seat and get some tips for more conveniently ride sharing with kids.

 Rear-facing: Now if your child is still in an infant carrier, this is easier.
 You likely have a stroller in which the infant carrier sits for walking from place to place.
 You can easily install the infant carrier without the base in the ride share car.
 (Instructions should be in the manual.)
 You may also consider using a Doona Infant Car Seat as it has a stroller built in to the infant carrier.
 So cool!